-In September 2020, Generation 180 released the third edition of Brighter Future: A Study on Solar in U.S. Schools with support from The Solar Foundation and The Solar Energy Industries Association.
-This is the most comprehensive study on solar at K-12 schools nationwide, and it is a followup to the report The Solar Foundation first released in 2014.
+In September 2020, Generation 180 released the third edition of Brighter Future: A Study on Solar in U.S. Schools.
+The Solar Foundation (now merged with IREC) was a partner on this report, along with the Solar Energy Industries Association.
+This is the most comprehensive study on solar at K-12 schools nationwide.

 This map was prepared by Generation 180.

 - There are now 7,332 K-12 schools using solar power nationwide, making up 5.5% of all K-12 public and private schools in the United States.